Without data equality, there is no gender equality.

 The Data2X team is made up of a core secretariat based at the UN Foundation in Washington, DC:

 Mayra Buvinic, Senior Fellow

 David Garrison, Senior Associate for Finance and Grants

 Rachel Quint, Senior Policy Officer

-Nina Rabinovitch Blecker, Director of Communications and Global Advocacy
+Nina Rabinovitch Blecker, Director of Communications and Acting Director of Global Advocacy